To download the firmware required to run MicroPython on your Arduino board, visit the Arduino MicroPython downloads page.

 As MicroPython is already running on the board, we don't need to compile and upload the code, we only need to provide the instructions (which is done via serial communication).

-The Arduino IDE does not yet support Python.
-Instead, we can use OpenMV, a platform that supports programming Arduino boards with MicroPython.
-Through the OpenMV editor, we can install MicroPython, and upload scripts directly to the board.
+OpenMV is a platform that supports programming Arduino boards using a fork of MicroPython.
+Through the OpenMV editor, we can install this fork, and upload scripts directly to the board.
 There's also a number of examples available directly in the editor.

 Further down this article, you can find a lot of useful code examples that will help you to get started.